ojroques/nvim-lspfuzzy/README.md

 }
 ```

-The FZF commands are determined as follows:
+The FZF actions are determined as follows:
-1. Commands passed to the `fzf_action` option when calling `setup()` are used
+1. Actions passed to the `fzf_action` option when calling `setup()` are used
   first.
-2. Otherwise the plugin will try to load commands from the FZF option
+2. Otherwise the plugin will try to load actions from the FZF option
   `g:fzf_action` if it's set.
-3. Finally the default commands will be used.
+3. Finally the default actions will be used.

 ## Supported LSP methods
 You can enable FZF only for a subset of LSP methods by passing them as a list